 Due to GDPR, Twitter have changed the way that hashtags are used.
 Our Twitter feeds are still live and constantly update.
 Please click the link above to see all of the fabulous work done by our children.

 At Smithdown Primary School we know that a high quality Mathematics education provides a foundation for understanding the world, gives children the ability to reason mathematically and promotes enjoyment and curiosity about the subject.
 We plan lessons that allow the development of fluency, as well as providing opportunities for reasoning and problem solving.
 Alongside this, children are challenged to use conjecture and test hypotheses.
-All our children have the opportunity to develop this deep understanding through “Deep Dive Challenges”.
+All our children have the opportunity to develop this deep understanding through a wide range of challenges.
 We utilise both independent and collaborative learning.
+At Smithdown we are also aware of the importance of learning outside the classroom and we are providing more and more opportunities for children to learn this way.

 Practical and visual resources are used to help children develop a strong foundation of concrete experience, which then allows them to think in the abstract.
 As a staff we ensure that all children have access to their age related learning and that the whole curriculum is used to develop and promote Mathematical skill.
 We strongly believe in developing our children to become Mathematicians for life.